ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Also check the expected file encodings, both on the remote node and the controller. ansible-core modules will assume all text data is UTF-8 encoded, while z/OS may be using EBCDIC.
 On many z/OS systems, the default encoding for untagged files is EBCDIC.
-This variation in default settings can easily lead to mis-interpreting data using the the wrong encoding, whether that's failing to auto convert EBCDIC to UTF-8 or erroneously attempting to auto convert data that is already in UTF-8.
+This variation in default settings can easily lead to data being misinterpreted with the wrong encoding, whether that's failing to auto convert EBCDIC to UTF-8 or erroneously attempting to convert data that is already in UTF-8.

 .. _zos_as_control_node: